sfergusond/Running2Win-Strava-Importer/README.md

 ![sucess](https://github.com/sfergusond/imgdump/blob/master/success.png?raw=true)

-### If the program quits unexpectedly or becomes stuck for more than a couple minutes:
+### If errors occur, the program quits unexpectedly, or becomes stuck for more than a couple minutes:
+1) If the program won't run, [watch this 2.5 minute video](https://www.youtube.com/watch?v=Txt-cLLa_vo).
+[Open a terminal in the folder from step 2](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/), copy/paste `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py` and hit ENTER.
+Then type `python get-pip.py` and hit ENTER.
+Then type `python3 R2WImporter.py` and ENTER.
+You should be good to go.
+2) If the program quits before all your runs are uploaded, or becomes stuck:
-1) Close and re-open the terminal window
+  - Close and re-open the terminal window and/or Python Launcher
-2) Go to Strava and check the date of the most recent activity that was uploaded
+  - Go to Strava and check the date of the most recent activity that was uploaded
-3) Re-run the program by copy/pasting `python R2WImporter.py i`
+  - Re-run the program with Python Launcher
-4) Make sure you type prompt options exactly as they appear (ex. `google` is valid, `Google` is not, `2019-11-02` is valid, `2019-11-2` is not).
+  - Make sure you type prompt options exactly as they appear (ex. `google` is valid, `Google` is not, `2019-11-02` is valid, `2019-11-2` is not).
 Make sure your login info is also correct.

 # Instructions for Windows

 ### 1) Download the code
 [Click here to download the zip folder with the program files](https://github.com/sfergusond/Running2Win-Strava-Importer/archive/master.zip)

 ### 2) Extract files into separate folder
 Double click on `Running2Win-Strava-Importer-master.zip` to extract all the files from into their own folder.
 The folder should contain the following files:
 ![step1](https://github.com/sfergusond/imgdump/blob/master/step1.png?raw=true)

 ### 3) Install Python
 Install Python (if you already have it, it must be at least Python3.7). ([Windows installer](https://www.python.org/ftp/python/3.8.2/python-3.8.2.exe)) Then, run the installer.
 For Windows, check the "Add Python to PATH" box. __While you're at this step, download Chrome on your computer if you haven't already, it is required for the program to work__

 ![install](https://github.com/sfergusond/imgdump/blob/master/install.png?raw=true)

 ### 4) Open a Command Terminal in the folder from step 2
-Open a command terminal within the folder you made in step 2.
-[Click here for intructions for Windows and Mac](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/).
+Open a command terminal within the folder you made in step 2 by SHIFT+Right-clicking on the folder and selecting "Open Powershell window here".
+[Click here for Mac instructions](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/).
 You should see something similar to this:

 ![step4](https://github.com/sfergusond/imgdump/blob/master/step%203.png?raw=true)
 ### 5) Run the program